 - Use a secure email service such as Protonmail instead of Gmail.

-- Use OpenStreetMap as a privacy-friendly alternative to Google Maps.
+- Use OpenStreetMap as a privacy-friendly alternative to Maps.

-There is nothing inherently evil about Google scanning your information to help advertisers make their ads more relevant to your interests.
+There is nothing inherently evil about Google scanning your online history to help advertisers make their ads more relevant to your interests.
 Some people may decide they prefer advertisements for products and services they are actually interested in over random ads for things they would never buy.

 Even so, Google uses your data.
 Therefore, it’s important to be aware of what information you share with the massive company, and what Google does with all that data.